stevencrader/transcriptator/README.md

 -   `combineEqualTimes`: boolean
     -   Combine segments if the `Segment.startTime`, `Segment.endTime`, and `Segment.speaker` match between the current and prior segments
+    -   Can be used with `combineSegments`.
+The `combineEqualTimes` rule is applied first.
+    -   Can be used with `speakerChange`.
+The `speakerChange` rule is applied last.
-    -   Cannot be used with `combineSegments` or `combineSpeaker`
+    -   Cannot be used with `combineSpeaker`
     -   Default: false
 -   `combineEqualTimesSeparator`: string
     -   Character to use when `combineEqualTimes` is true.
     -   Default: `\n`
 -   `combineSegments`: boolean
     -   Combine segments where speaker is the same and concatenated `body` fits in the `combineSegmentsLength`
+    -   Can be used with `combineEqualTimes`.
+The `combineSegments` rule is applied first.
+    -   Can be used with `speakerChange`.
+The `speakerChange` rule is applied last.
-    -   Cannot be used with `combineEqualTimes` or `combineSpeaker`
+    -   Cannot be used with `combineSpeaker`
     -   Default: false
 -   `combineSegmentsLength`: number
     -   Max length of body text to use when `combineSegments` is true
     -   Default: See `DEFAULT_COMBINE_SEGMENTS_LENGTH`
 -   `combineSpeaker`: boolean
     -   Combine consecutive segments from the same speaker.
-    -   Note: this will override `combineSegments` and `combineSegmentsLength`
+    -   Note: If this is enabled, `combineEqualTimes` and `combineSegments` will not be applied.
     -   Warning: if the transcript does not contain speaker information, resulting segment will contain entire transcript text.
     -   Default: false
 -   `speakerChange`: boolean
     -   Only include `Segment.speaker` when speaker changes
-    -   May be used in combination with `combineEqualTimes` and `combineSegments`
+    -   May be used in combination with `combineSpeaker`, `combineEqualTimes`, or `combineSegments`
     -   Default: false

 ```javascript